Philadelphia Workers Compensation Attorneys & Lawyers

-Should I Retain an Attorney for my Case?
+Should I Retain a Workers’ Compensation Attorney for my Case?

 Nurse case managers from the insurance company will claim they are seeking to help you, while they are really looking for excuses to terminate your benefits.
 Injured workers are normally required to see supposedly independent doctors, who are often biased in favor of the insurance company.
 As a result, if you are seriously injured you could find yourself facing termination of your benefits or a substantially lower lump sum payment than you should receive.

 Our Team is Lead by Jim Mogul, a Certified Specialist*

 James B. Mogul personally directs each and every workers’ compensation case at Lowenthal & Abrams.
 Jim is a hands on advocate who gets results.
 Jim will sit down with you, explain your case, and show you how he plans to be successful for you.
 Then Jim closely manages his top quality team of lawyers and staff to implement his plan to get you the best possible results.

 Contact Our Philadelphia Workers’ Compensation Lawyers for Help

 *Certified as a Specialist in the Practice of Workers’ Compensation Law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as Authorized by the Pennsylvania Supreme Court.